About the Festival

 The Origins

 The Milford Theater first opened a century ago as a silent movie house.
 When talkies replaced silent films, the theater was updated with a sound system and remained a popular destination until TV took over in the sixties after which attendance diminished and the theater fell into disrepair.
-Fifty years and several owners later, the theater has been transformed and renovated while its historic and architectural integrity and character.
+Fifty years and several owners later, the theater has been transformed and renovated while its historic and architectural integrity and character remain.
 The theater is also the home of the annual Black Bear Film Festival and other special events, performances, and screenings.

 “In an exquisite scenic enclave only a stone’s throw from New York, Milford’s increasingly popular Readers and Writers Festival has become one of America’s most stimulating literary venues–for first-rank authors, would-be authors, and the reading public.”